 However, I soon found myself following my Dad onto an airliner.
 We were scheduled to attend a special 25th anniversary dinner with Bonhams at their London headquarters.

 Thanks to a direct flight from Seattle, we arrived at Heathrow just in time for tea.
-Our hotel for the Read More
+Our hotel Read More

 Well, I’m back home in Oregon after a whirlwind week in Paris, busily writing down my memories as I recover from jet-lag, trying to keep my daily routine at bay for as long as possible.
 Here’s a quick summation of my second day.